ianrumford/ianrumford.github.com/source/_posts/2014-02-19-a-little-sugar-with-your-clojure-aspect-contracts.markdown

 (will-fail mnemonic-suck-and-spit-map-fn1 [1 2 3])
 ```

+> Note: using a built-in mnemonic as the full contract definition will apply the assertion(s) to **both** the input argument and also return value.

 ### Example - applying built-in mnemonics to individual arguments and the result

 Repeating one of the examples above sucking a map and keyword and
 returning a vector, all that has changed is the
 assertions now  use keywords.

-> Note: built-in mnemonics in the map form of a contract
-> definition apply the assertion only to the mnemonic's corresponding
-> argument.

 ```clojure
 ;; Example - applying built-in mnemonics to individual arguments and the result